Main content | back to top

 A bionic inspector rolls in

 Sensabot is a robot bristling with sensors and cameras that can carry out inspections of oil and gas field equipment in the most challenging environments.
-It can go anywhere humans can but is controlled remotely by operators, reducing the exposure of people to potential dangers.
+It is controlled remotely by operators and can go anywhere humans can, but without needing additional protection.

 Undersea robots are commonly used in the energy industry to maintain equipment in deep waters, where extreme pressures stop humans from venturing.

-Now a robot can help tackle minor hazards on the surface or on land before they grow into more serious incidents, without putting people at risk.
-It can work on platforms in stormy seas, or in oil and gas fields in remote, hostile environments.
+Now a robot can help tackle minor hazards on the surface or on land before they grow more serious, without needing additional protection like a human would.
+Called Sensabot, it is waterproof and dustproof and can work on platforms in stormy seas or in oil and gas fields in remote, hostile environments.
+It can go for up to six months at a time without the need for servicing.

 A close-up view